Men Could Be Hysterical, Too

 In the ensuing years, a fierce competition to perfect the process erupted.
 The initial solution involved a mix of heating the natural rubber and adding sulfur.
 The product was pliable but durable, able to withstand most any weather.
 Vulcanization could be done in massive factories, like that of Goodyear.
 Shortly after, the British chemist Alexander Parkes figured out a way to forego the intensive heating and produce a superior rubber.
 Cold vulcanization instead used a solvent to treat the natural rubber: carbon disulfide.

-It’s impossible to say how many people today are benefiting from this discovery—billions of users of rubber products, from shoe soles to hoses to tires—while a lower but not insignificant number suffer because of it.
+It’s impossible to say how many people today have benefited from this discovery—billions of users of rubber products, from shoe soles to hoses to tires—while a lower but not insignificant number suffer because of it.

 “Carbon disulfide is a very unique toxin—in its manifestations, truly protean,” the physician Paul Blanc told me.
 “And some of them are quite startling, most especially its capacity to cause insanity.
 But also atherosclerosis in the heart and the brain, as well as Parkinsonism.”

 The CDC adds to that list birth defects and menstrual disturbances.
 But before you panic and starts discarding your tires, know that tires don’t contain carbon disulfide.
 Exposure to carbon disulfide comes in other ways, which Blanc has been at the forefront of elucidating.
-At the University of California, San Francisco, he chairs the department of occupational and environmental medicine—a specialty largely concerned with tracing chemical exposures and relating them to human health.
-He spent the last eight years tracing carbon disulfide and recently published his findings in an intensive history titled Fake Silk.
+At the University of California San Francisco, he chairs the department of occupational and environmental medicine—a specialty largely concerned with tracing chemical exposures and relating them to human health.
+He spent the last eight years tracing carbon disulfide, including the stories above, and recently published his findings in an intensive history titled Fake Silk.

 Apart from the mysterious effects of the molecule on human nerves and vessels, Blanc said, “the thing that sustained my interest was how everywhere I looked, the trail seemed to go out and intersect and combine in ways that fascinated me.”